LingyeWU/CompSci-Unit-2/README.md

 1. Provide a communication system that allow stations to communicate seamlessly using English.
 1. Keyboard input on each station is limited to 2 push buttons.
 1. 100W lights are buzzers are available.
-1. The program should has a high accuracy and speed in translating.
+1. The output of the program(light bulbs), should be able to be identified and translated among residences clearly.
 1. The program should be able to separate each language from each other.
+1. The program should be able to limit all its functionality within 2 buttons.

 Design
 ----------